ethanppl/ahk/README.md

 # AutoHotKey

-AutoHotKey scripts, they are in `scripts.ahk` or `phrases.ahk.example`.
+AutoHotKey scripts, see `scripts.ahk.example` and fix all the `todo`.

 ## Remap